adamfoneil/Postulate.Mvc/README.md

 - [HtmlHelpers](/Postulate.Mvc/Extensions/HtmlHelpers.cs) provides some miscellaneous helpers.
 One in particular [ActionNameField](/Postulate.Mvc/Extensions/Helpers.cs#12) passes the current action name to a controller for easy redirect back to a failing page in case of an error.

 - [SelectListQuery](/Postulate.Mvc/SelectListQuery.cs) describes a query used to fill a drop down list, and is used by BaseController.FillSelectLists.

+## What's the difference between BaseController.LoadUserData and BaseProfileController?

+BaseController.LoadUserData deserializes a class from a Json file from **~/App_Data/UserData/{userName}**.
+This is handy when you have user settings that you're too lazy to store in the database because they're too specific, complex, or rarely used.
+Just be sure you preserve the ~/App_Data folder when publishing!
+BaseProfileController is preferred for accessing user profile data that is universal in your app and that is strong-typed in the database.